-The board shall, within ten (10) school days of the appeal, make a decision:
+The board shall, within ten (10) school days of the appeal, must decide:

 - a. to affirm the decision;

 - b. to affirm the decision with modification to that decision;

 - c. to overturn the decision.

 If a student is expelled, the expulsion takes effect immediately following the board of trustees' decision affirming the principal's decision.